 Grid by No Accident

-What’s amazing about this whole process are the little “clues” about what should happen next.
-Hints that come without warning.
+What’s amazing about Kathryn's whole process is her ability to recognize the little “clues” about what should happen next.
+In truth, we all have that ability, if we pay attention and notice the little "hints" in life that come without warning.

 One of these: Ley-Lines.